nextcloud/documentation/admin_manual/configuration_server/logging_configuration.rst

 Logging Configuration
 =====================

-Use your ownCloud log to review system status, or to help debug problems.
-You may adjust logging levels, and choose between using the ownCloud log or your syslog.
+Use your Nextcloud log to review system status, or to help debug problems.
+You may adjust logging levels, and choose between using the Nextcloud log or your syslog.

 Parameters
 ----------